YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Before signing, the hairline, graft range, surgeon role, and pause point should be clear.

-Which medical changes should pause the operation?
+Medical changes that should pause the operation

 Some findings deserve a pause because they change the safety or quality of the procedure.
 Examples include active scalp inflammation, infection signs, unclear scarring alopecia, uncontrolled blood pressure, concerning blood test results, undisclosed medication use, recent illness, unexpected donor weakness, or a hairline request that would damage future options.
+If new health information appears after booking, treat it as a medical change after booking, not as a small scheduling inconvenience.

 The written record is not paperwork for an argument later.
 It helps both sides confirm they are talking about the same operation.
-If the plan changes after a face-to-face review, update the written record before the procedure starts.
+If the plan changes after a direct review, update the written record before the procedure starts.

 Be especially careful with broad promises.
 A hair transplant guarantee can sound reassuring, but consent should still explain limits, biology, donor capacity, native hair loss, and the fact that no clinic can promise perfect growth or lifetime density.